Bsanthi18/covid_19/README.md

  - requests
  - json

- 'requests' library to get the data from API
+ 'requests' library to get the data from API.

- 'json' library to give the data in json format
+ 'json' library to give the data in json format.